COBALT AND CHROMIUM POISONING

 Cobalt and chromium blood testing is critical, even if you don’t have any symptoms or physical issues with your hip.
 Here’s why: The friction from the metal cup and stem rubbing together can cause extremely small metal particles to break off and spread through your bloodstream and body.
 This cobalt and chromium metal debris can result in devastating medical conditions.

 Symptoms of Metal Poisoning – Metallosis

 There may be NO SYMPTOMS at all.
 You may have cobalt toxicity or chromium toxicity from a hip implant, but not realize it because often there are no immediate physical signs.
-However the most common symptoms of metallosis include: Pain, swelling, and limping or difficulty walking.
-The long term damage that these metals can do to your body is significant, so the earlier you get medical care, the better.
+However, the most common symptoms of metallosis include pain, swelling, limping or difficulty walking.
+The long-term damage that these metals can do to your body is significant, so the earlier you get medical care, the better.
 Here is a list of possible symptoms:

 Common Metallosis Symptoms